U.S. envoy walks out of nuclear meeting over Iran's Israel remark

 Soltanieh was not immediately available for comment.
 Iran has often criticised Israeli policies towards the Palestinians.
 It has also said Israel would be wiped "off the face of the earth" if the Jewish state attacked it.

-U.S. envoy Joseph Macmanus's walkout highlighted tensions with Tehran a few hours after he accused the Islamic Republic of a "commitment to deception, defiance, and delay" in addressing IAEA concerns about possible nuclear weapons-related research.
+U.S. envoy Joseph Macmanus' walk-out highlighted tensions with Tehran a few hours after he accused the Islamic Republic of a "commitment to deception, defiance, and delay" in addressing IAEA concerns about possible nuclear weapons-related research.

 The European Union also used the meeting to call on Iran to stop obstructing an IAEA investigation and give the agency access to sites and documents, regardless of broader talks between Iran and world powers that resumed last week.